 Laptop Radiation And Computer Radiation Tips

-As my tests show (see video) the best way to cut down on your exposure to electric fields from your laptop is to use it on the battery instead of the mains power supply.
+If you are using a computer which is not grounded (as in the video above) then my tests show the best way to cut down on your exposure to electric fields from your laptop is to use it on the battery instead of the mains power supply.

 2. Magnetic fields.
 All computers as soon as they’re switched on also generate magnetic radiation or magnetic fields.
 These exposures can be significant particularly if you’re using a laptop or computer tablet in close proximity to your body.